The hipster's mantra. There's only one thing worse than people not watching your favorite show: people actually watching

 Ranma ˝ may get a free pass - if only because it was more comedic and not so much plot-driven like some of her other manga.
 Likewise, Mermaid Saga sometimes gets a free pass too.

 Sailor Moon was once considered a gateway anime in the 90s and an icon of feminism and girl power.
-Then when people realized everyone was watching it (especially the dubbed version), it became trendy to bash it for being "kiddie" or sexist.
+Then when people realized everyone was watching it (especially The Nineties dubbed version), it became trendy to bash it for being "kiddie" or sexist.
 Furthermore, despite the fact that many men used to be proud to claim themselves as fans, you're pretty much required to call it gay now if you're a dude.

 Vampire Knight started as a modest shoujo manga about teenage vampires, until it inexplicably became one of the most popular manga in America.
 Now many fans of modest shoujo avoid it like the plague due to its rampant popularity.
 Not to mention many original fans believed the only reason for its huge popularity in America is because of the film Twilight, even though the Manga and Anime were both out before the first film in the Twilight series was released.

 Attack on Titan began as a humble manga with a cult following, that sometimes suffered from iffy artwork.
 Over time, it emerged as a Sleeper Hit and with the airing of the anime has become one of the most popular series around.
 The resulting explosion in the fandom, as well as conflict between anime-only fans and manga fans has resulted in plenty of Hype Backlash and this trope.